-Last year I tried myself at Schinken, the German version of Prosciutto.
-The difference is that Schinken is cold smoked and dried, versus Prosciutto is hung/dried for a year
+I pride myself to have mastered the art of smoking a German Schinken, a type of Prosciutto.
+The difference is that Schinken is cold smoked and dried, versus Prosciutto is hung/dried for about a year

 You need curing salt.
 I can recommend to buy it right here: